facebook

 The Atypical grid usage describes a special form of grid usage in which a consumer or company organizes its consumption times in such a way that it uses the Peak load times in the power grid avoids.
-This is usually done by shifting electricity consumption to times when the grid is under less load.
-This type of grid usage is regulated in Germany by Section 19 of the Electricity Grid Charges Ordinance (StromNEV), among other things, and offers affected consumers the opportunity to receive reduced grid charges of up to 80 %.
-The aim is to increase grid stability and reduce grid expansion costs by achieving a more even utilization of the electricity grid.
+This is typically achieved by shifting electricity consumption to times when the grid is less congested.
+In Germany, this type of grid usage is regulated, among other things, by Section 19(2), Sentence 1 of the Electricity Grid Tariff Ordinance (StromNEV) and offers eligible consumers the opportunity to receive reduced grid tariffs of up to 80 %.
+The goal is to increase grid stability and reduce grid expansion costs by achieving a more even load on the power grid.

 In contrast to the Band load and band current-Regulationwhich rewards electricity consumption that is as constant as possible, atypical grid usage is therefore a second grid fee saving model for companies in accordance with Section 19 StromNEV.
 In the context of the energy transition and the increasing feed-in of volatile renewable energies, such a flexible consumption pattern is becoming increasingly valuable for overall grid stability.
 The current Electricity Grid Charges Ordinance therefore stipulates that companies with grid-demanding behavior must be granted a grid charge reduction of at least 20 % by the grid operators.
 Around 400 German companies currently benefit from individual grid charges based on atypical grid usage.